Energy from the sun

 - A flat-plate absorber that intercepts and absorbs the solar energy

-- A transparent cover that allows solar energy to pass through but reduces heat loss from the absorber
+- A transparent cover that allows solar energy to pass through the cover but reduces heat loss from the absorber

 - A heat-transport fluid (air or liquid) flowing through tubes to remove heat from the absorber